 Bring a medium saucepan of salted water to the boil.
-Peel and cut the potato into large chunks.
+Peel and cut the potato into 2cm chunks.
 Cook the potato in the boiling water until easily pierced with a knife, 10-15 minutes.
 Drain and return to the saucepan.
-Add the butter, milk and the salt, then mash until smooth.
+Add the butter, milk and salt and mash with a potato masher or fork until smooth.

 Preheat the grill to medium-high.
-Transfer the mince filling to a baking dish.
-Using the back of a spoon, spread the mashed potato over the top.
-Sprinkle over the shredded Cheddar cheese and grill until the cheese is melted and golden, 5-10 minutes.
+Transfer the mince mixture to a baking dish and spread the mashed potato over the top, smoothing it out with the back of a spoon.
+Sprinkle over the shredded Cheddar cheese and grill the pie until the cheese is melted and golden, 5-10 minutes.

-While the pie is grilling, wash and dry the frying pan, then return to a medium-high heat with a drizzle of olive oil.
-Cook the green beans, tossing, until tender, 5-6 minutes.
+While the pie is grilling, cut the broccoli (see ingredients) into small florets and roughly chop the stalk.
+Wash and dry the frying pan, then return to a medium-high heat with a drizzle of olive oil.
+Cook the broccoli, tossing, until tender, 5-6 minutes.
 Add the remaining garlic and cook until fragrant, 1 minute.
 Season with salt and pepper.

-Divide the beef and rosemary pie between plates.
-Serve with the garlicky greens.
+Divide the beef and rosemary pie and garlicky greens between plates.